mcu-tools/mcuboot/README.md

 microcontroller systems, and to provide a secure bootloader that enables easy software upgrade.

-MCUboot is operating system and hardware independent, and relies on hardware porting layers from the operating system it works with.
-Currently mcuboot works with both the Apache Mynewt, and Zephyr operating systems, but more ports are planned in the future.
+MCUboot is operating system and hardware independent and relies on hardware porting layers from the operating system it works with.
+Currently, mcuboot works with both the Apache Mynewt, and Zephyr operating systems, but more ports are planned in the future.
 RIOT is currently supported as a boot target with a complete port planned.